flaviut/op-hierarchical-chainmap/README.md

 ## Development

 Clion was used in the development of this program.
 You can open this as a Clion project using the `CMakeLists.txt` file.

+## License

+The C++ extension is licensed under the Apache 2.0 license.

+Certain unit tests as well as part of HierarchicalChainMap are licensed under the AGPLv3.
+If you wish to use the Apache-2.0 parts of this project under that license, you may not include the AGPLv3 parts in your usage.